 Independent Hostels sprang up all over Britain.
 Wherever there was stunning countryside to explore, mountains to climb or city centre attractions to visit, individuals set up their businesses providing self-catering accommodation ideal for outdoor enthusiasts and tourists.
 The independent hostels offer a wide choice of self catering accommodation in the best areas to visit and they all welcome group accommodation bookings.

 As the Independent Hostel network grew in the UK the Youth hostels Association began to sell some of their hostels.

-Many youth hostels were sold, particularly those used a stepping stones in the old cycle tourists network.
-To the great applause of local community’s and regular guests some of these ex youth hostels have been saved by individuals and became independent hostels.
-The Independent Hostel UK network is now larger then the Youth Hostel Association and Scottish Youth Hostels association put together, so image what a resource is now available to those visiting the UK who use the three networks put together.
+Many youth hostels were sold, particularly those used as stepping stones in the old cycle tourists network.
+To the great applause of local communities and regular guests, some of these ex youth hostels have been saved by individuals and became part of the independent hostel network.
+The Independent Hostel UK network is now larger than the Youth Hostel and Scottish Youth Hostel associations put together, so imagine what a resource is now available to those visiting the UK who use the three networks put together.